 At Parsloes Primary School we believe that a high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.

 Lessons are hands-on, which enables pupils to become digitally literate – at a level suitable for the future workplace and as active participants in a digital world.
 Computing has deep links with mathematics, science, and design and technology through the wide use of physical systems.
 By the time they leave Parsloes Primary School, children will have gained new knowledge and skills in the areas of communication, multimedia, programming and digital literacy and research.

 The implementation of the curriculum also ensures a balanced coverage of the 4 main strands of Computing: Digital Literacy, Programming, Multimedia and Data, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.
-For example, children in EYFS will be introduced to some core vocabulary, such as click, move, drag, select, which leads them to children in Key Stage 1 learning what algorithms are, which leads them to the design stage of programming in Key Stage 2, where they design, write and debug programs, explaining the thinking and concepts behind their algorithms.
+For example, children in EYFS will be introduced to some core vocabulary, such as click, move, drag, select, which then leads on to learning what algorithms are in KS1 and then programming in KS2, where they design, write and debug programs, explaining the thinking and concepts behind their algorithms.